How is Neck Pain Treated?

 Neck pain is common and can occur anywhere in your neck, from the bottom of your head to the top of your shoulders.
-It can spread to your upper back or arms.
-It may limit your movement of your head and neck.
+Neck pain can also spread to your upper back or arms and may limit your movement of your head and neck.

 What Causes Neck Pain?